MicrosoftDocs/learn/learn-pr/azure/improve-api-performance-with-apim-caching-policy/includes/5-exercise-configure-a-caching-policy.md

 ## Create a Redis cache

 We'll use the Consumption tier for API Management for this module.
 That's because Azure configures API Management instances for this tier in just a minute or so.
-Other tiers can take up to 30 minutes or longer.

 The Consumption tier in API Management is intended for organizations that prefer to build APIs on serverless principles.
 It's a tier that has no internal cache.
 We must therefore create an external Redis cache and then configure an API Management caching policy to use it.